Opportunity Statement

 Key takeaways after synthesizing our user interview notes after speaking with 8 employees:

-The existing system was too crowded.
-Too much information was present which overwhelmed user cognitive load and caused them to abandon the tool.
+The system was far too crowded.
+Too much information was present which overwhelmed users' cognitive load and caused them to abandon the tool.

 Important features were missing from the existing system.
 Being unable to rearrange questions is a huge pain point.

-The way in which users filtered results to even find the questions they wanted to use was unwieldy and unclear.
+How users were supposed to filter results to even find the questions they wanted to use was unwieldy and unclear.

-The tutors showed clear understanding of basic computer competency.
-They knew exactly what they wanted to be able to do, and explained it to me in terms befitting someone who has used this kind of technology in the past.
-I was able to establish a base level of understanding of my users.
+The tutors showed a clear understanding of basic computer competency.
+They knew exactly what they wanted to be able to do, and explained it to me in terms befitting someone who has used technology in the past.
+I empathized with the users and understood their situation clearly.

-The base product can do that they want it to do. (sans rearranging) Navigating how to do it is the main difficulty.
+The base product can do what they want it to do.
+Navigating how to do it is the main difficulty.

 Breaking Down the Process